abdouAoufi/Leadific/Question.md

   const result = x + y + z ;
   ````
   It start constructing the reslut from left to right in this case x then y and lastetly z.
-  This is what happend in second example and we had async operations.
+  This is what happend in second example but we had async operations.